Kurogami88/DeviserGo/README.md

 ## Backend API Generator

 Generates the baseline GO project with all the basic setup of the database tables in database.xlsx and API services in api.xlsx.

 The output will be generated in the *out* folder in the executable's directory.
-Existing file will be replaced if the file name has conflicts.

 ### Configurations

 You need to enable Login for JWT and ACL to work.

-Note!
-- Enabling Login/Audit/ACL/JWT without the initial database.xlsx configurations will cause errors
+- Enabling Login/Audit/ACL/JWT without the initial database.xlsx configurations will generate codes that are incomplete
+- Existing file will be replaced if the file name has conflicts

+### Future Roadmaps

+- Websocket
+- Unit Test as part of generated code
+- API document
+- Support More DB
+- Maintaining token cache for logout

 ### Contributors